Ole Miss players kneel amid pro-Confederate protest nearby

 Breaking News Emails

-As a pro-Confederate demonstration happened on their campus, eight University of Mississippi basketball players kneeled during the national anthem ahead of Saturday's home game.
+Eight University of Mississippi basketball players kneeled during the national anthem ahead of Saturday's home game in response to a pro-Confederate rally nearby.

 "We're just tired of these hate groups coming to our school," player Breein Tyree told reporters after the game.